google/koladata/docs/error_message.md

 ValueError: object schema is missing for the DataItem whose item is: $0000ShTxCVvMzRgwUPt5cb

   DataItem with the kd.OBJECT schema usually store its schema as an attribute or implicitly hold the type information when it's a primitive type.
-Perhaps, the OBJECT schema is set by mistake with foo.with_schema(kd.OBJECT) when 'foo' does not have stored schema attribute.
+Perhaps, the OBJECT schema is set by mistake with kd.schema.unsafe_with_schema(foo, kd.OBJECT) when 'foo' does not have stored schema attribute.

 The above exception was the direct cause of the following exception: